 Plenty of Fish (PoF) is one of the oldest dating services around — and one of the most popular.
 It can take a while to get your profile set up, with a lengthy chemistry test that asks you all about your likes, dislikes, and what you want from a relationship, but it’s well worth your time, as this means you’ll be matched with like-minded individuals.
 Features like Spark let you quote parts of your match’s profile, making it easier to strike up a conversation, and the app is completely free, so you can browse matches and send and receive unlimited messages.
 To take part in video chats or access premium features, you’ll need to upgrade to a paid membership, which costs $39 for three months, $60 for a six-month subscription, or $90 per year.

 At the start of the year, PoF released a LIVE! feature that works similarly to Facebook Live, allowing you to livestream to an audience or host one-on-one video chats.
 Or, you can take part in virtual speed dating from home with NextDate, which sends you on a series of 90-second video chats.
 You can carry on the chat with your matches in the app, eliminating the need to take your video calls elsewhere if you’re having a good time — and you won’t need to part with any personal details.
 It’s definitely worth checking the app out if you’re stuck at home and want to engage with others via a risk-free in-app video chat.

 When you’re bored at home, there’s nothing worse than finding a match on a dating app and enduring a stilted, awkward conversation that ultimately goes nowhere.
 So, how do you break the ice?
 Dating apps that gamify the dating process are understandably popular right now — like XO.
 The idea of the app is that you and your match play a game together, which works as a natural icebreaker.
 You can choose from a range of games, like drawing or word games, and share your results on social media, making it easier to connect there, too.
 We love the Blind Date feature, which lets you play a game with your date without knowing who they are — your identities are revealed at the end of your first game, which can lead to some fun connections if you’re stuck in a rut and have a definite type.
-We love that the XO app takes a new approach to dating, and it’s particularly fun if you’re stuck at home and often find it hard to strike up conversations on a dating app.
+It’s great that the XO app takes a new approach to dating, and it’s particularly fun if you’re stuck at home and often find it hard to strike up conversations on a dating app.
 New games are added all the time — like the Love Letters game.
 The app is free to use, but you can upgrade to premium for $15 per month, $60 for six months, or $96 for one year.
 With a premium membership, you can rewind to a profile you liked for a second chance, see who likes you, start a game faster, enjoy unlimited likes, and enjoy many more features.

 If we had to say anything negative about XO, it would be that it’s still fairly new, which means it has a smaller user base than some of the other apps on our list — so, if you live outside a major city, you’re less likely to find somebody in close proximity.